Why I am Misunderstood as a Blogger

 I am not good at corporate theater.

 I cannot grin continuously.
 I cannot flatter mediocre people with dangerous confidence.
 I cannot attend networking sessions where everyone speaks like motivational fridge magnets.
+Some people glide through rooms.
+They know when to laugh, when to nod, when to say absolutely.
+They survive organizations the way expert swimmers survive fast water.

 The older I became, the worse this mismatch got.

-And age in technology is a strange thing.
+Age in technology is a strange thing.

-At twenty-eight, staying awake all night fixing production interfaces makes you “hungry.”
+At twenty-eight, staying awake all night fixing production interfaces makes you hungry.

-At fifty-one, it makes management wonder whether you are “still current.”
+At fifty-one, it makes management wonder whether you are still current.

 Same exhaustion.
 Different branding.